shantanuo/easyboto/README.md

 Save the file easyboto.py in the same directory from where you are running python.

 1) import module

 from easyboto import myboto

-2) initialize the class with login credentials x = myboto('xxx', 'yyy')
+2) initialize the class with login credentials

-3) a new connection object called x is created that can be used now...
+x = myboto('xxx', 'yyy')

-4) Describe the current running cluster x.showCluster()
+3) Describe the current running cluster

+x.showCluster()

 5) start a new cluster based on the latest snapshot